15+ Embroidery Gift Ideas for 2026 That Stand Out Today

 13. Pet Bandanas and Accessories

 What it is: Embroidered bandanas, collars, or harness patches.
-Why it works: Pet products are one of the fastest-growing POD niches.
-Owners willingly pay premium prices for items that personalize their pet.
+Why it works: Pet products are one of the fastest-growing POD niches, and owners willingly pay premium prices to personalize their pet.
 Best for: Pet owners, boutiques, Instagram pet accounts, adoption communities.

 Image via Etsy